 CAEP Accreditation Annual Reporting Measures

-In accordance with the Council for the Accreditation of Educator Preparation (CAEP) policy, there are eight annual reporting measures to provide information to the public on the Educator Preparation Provider (EPP) program impacts and outcomes.
-The reporting measures follow here, along with the status as reported in LSSU’s 2019 EPP Annual Report.
+The Council for the Accreditation of Educator Preparation (CAEP) policy has eight annual reporting measures to provide information to the public on the Educator Preparation Provider (EPP) program impacts and outcomes.

 Impact Measures (CAEP Standard 4)

 Measure 1: Impact on P-12 learning and development (Component 4.1)

 - High effectiveness ratings for completers from their principals provide one measure of impact of P-12 learning and development.
 One third of the evaluated completers over the past three years earned a “highly effective” rating and the other two thirds were rated “effective”.

 Measure 2: Indicators of teaching effectiveness (Component 4.2)

 - Effectiveness ratings provided by school administrators in Michigan for the 2018-2019 academic year were available for nine completers.
 Three completers were rated as highly effective and six were rated as effective.

 - The lack of effectiveness ratings for the other completers is due to being out of the state of Michigan (5 completers), getting their first job this school year (3 completers), and working in a private school (1 completer).

 Measure 3: Satisfaction of employers and employment milestones (Component 4.3)